Ayman-benyahia/vew.js/README.md

 the model contains four properties (red, green, blue, generate function) when you click on button generate event function get invoked and new values are generated for
 (red, green, blue) but nothing will change until you call update function and the changed part get rerendered,

-*Note: keep in mind if you have for example model that similar to this { parent: {child: "value"} } you can express it as template variable as {{parent.child}} you can add as many nesting as you want.*
+**Note: keep in mind if you have for example model that similar to this { parent: {child: "value"} } you can express it as template variable as {{parent.child}} you can add as many nesting as you want.**

 vew.js also support nesting templates see code below:

-HTML ---
+HTML
 ```
 <template id="parent">
     {{text}}